Code-Princess/push_swap/README.md

 To illustrate the effect of some of these instructions, let’s sort a random list of integers!

 <img width="260" alt="Screenshot 2024-07-23 111639" src="https://github.com/user-attachments/assets/1a1a6a09-e824-432b-a3d1-77c2b317b2d1">
+Integers from *stack a* get sorted in 12 instructions.